RobotLocomotion/drake/drake/doc/ubuntu.rst

 On older Ubuntu versions please visit the `CMake Download Page`_ to obtain the CMake 3.5 pre-compiled binaries.
-Extract the archive and add its ``bin`` directory to your ``PATH`` environment variable.
+Extract the archive and add its ``bin`` directory to the ``PATH`` environment variable.
 For example, below is a suggested sequence of commands that installs CMake 3.5 into `~/tools/` and then modifies `~/.bashrc` with the new ``PATH`` environment variable::